 For more on this, see Nutrition and cancer and listen to our podcast on Appetite Loss and Nausea.

-Dental problemsIf your platelet count falls, your gums may bleed more.
+Dental problemsIf your platelet count falls, your gums may bleed more easily.
+You may also develop mouth sores or infections.
 Use a soft toothbrush and see your dentist for regular check-ups.
 Check with your treatment team before having major dental work.

 For more on this, see Mouth health and cancer treatment.

 Some types of chemotherapy and radiation therapy can affect the ability to have children naturally.
 If you produce sperm, you may not make as many, and if you have periods, they may become irregular or stop permanently (menopause).

 Most people treated for Hodgkin lymphoma don’t become infertile.

 Your doctor will talk to you about the risk and refer you to a fertility specialist if it may be an issue for you.
 If there is enough time before treatment begins, you may be able to preserve some semen or freeze embryos or eggs.